-Using Mindfulness to Work with Big Emotions
+Using Mindfulness to Work with Overwhelming Feelings

 In the movie Blade Runner, the replicant Roy Batty, played by Rutger Hauer, has a problem.
 As a genetically-enhanced human-like Nexus 6 organism, he’s been given a brilliant mind and a super-human body by the Tyrell Corporation who created him.
 He is used to do dangerous and difficult work in space and off-world colonies.
 Yet to keep him and others like him under control, they have built in a four year lifespan limit.
 He and his replicant friends—Pris, Leon, and Zhora—are programmed to die very soon, and they are not happy about it.
 In a desperate attempt to extend their lifespan, the four replicants illegally travel to earth, in search of somebody who can help them.